US moves nearer to shutdown amid coronavirus fears

+As Americans struggled to come to terms with how to change their daily habits, the Centers for Disease Control and Prevention issued a dramatic recommendation: Because large events can fuel the spread of the disease, it said gatherings of 50 people or more should be canceled or postponed throughout the country.
+It added that, at any event, proper precautions should be taken, including making sure people are washing their hands and not getting too close.

+But in a sign of the difficulty of striking the right balance, the statement from the CDC also said the recommendation does not apply to “the day to day operation of organizations such as schools, institutes of higher learning, or businesses.”

-Parts of America already looks like a ghost town, and others are about to follow as theme parks closed, Florida beaches shooed away spring breakers, Starbucks said it will accept only drive-thru and takeout orders and the governors of Ohio and Illinois ordered bars and restaurants shuttered.
+Even before the warning, parts of the country already look like a ghost town, and others are about to follow as theme parks closed, Florida beaches shooed away spring breakers, Starbucks said it will accept only drive-thru and takeout orders and the governors of Ohio and Illinois ordered bars and restaurants shuttered.
+California’s governor asked the state’s bars and restaurants to do the same, but didn’t order it.
 New York City, New Jersey and elsewhere are considering similar measures.

 “The time for persuasion and public appeals is over,” Illinois Gov. J.B.
 Pritzker said.
 “This is not a joke.
 No one is immune to this.”